vflopez77/UFOs/README.md

 Country<br>
 Phenomenon Shape</b>

+### Output

 A sample screen is below.
-The actual criteria entered by the user are in black, and placeholder samples are in grey.<br>
+The actual criteria entered by the user are in black, and sample placeholders are in grey.<br>
 There can be any combination of these criteria.
 The results are displayed on the right:

 <img src=static/images/CriteriaImage.png></img>

+## Summary

+### Conclusions
+- This application allows unprecedented access to UFO sightings data.
+It is simple to operate and can be deployed for use from anywhere in the world.
+It could be improved by adding an additional filter to search through the comments field.

+- To continue the development of this applications, there should be a way for users to add their own experiences.
+This could be in comments on one of the existing entries, or new entries (which would have to be vetted in some way).
+Also, the data set should be broadened to include a wider date range to reflect a more complete history of UFO sightings.